I m Pregnant and My Husband Wants a Divorce: Protect Rights

 I m Pregnant and My Husband Wants a Divorce: 10 Things You Can Do

-No one said dealing with pregnancy and an impending divorce would be easy.
+Dealing with pregnancy and an impending divorce would be easy.
 But with the right support system and a positive attitude, you can get through it!
 Here are our top ten tips:

-#1.
-Talk to him:
+1. Talk to him

 Don’t stop talking to your husband about this issue, even if he doesn’t want to discuss the divorce.
 Try to understand his reasons for wanting a divorce and see if there is any way to work things out.